Josh-Wickens/djangos-restaurant/README.md

 - Book Table to make bookings
 - My Bookings to manage already made bookings.
 ___
+## Surface

+I chose a background that would be associated with a restaurant.
+The bright table with bread gives the website a restaurant/food kind of vibe.
+To go with the light background, a darker colour was chosen for text, navbar and footer so that they would stand out more on the background.
+Bootstraps dark class was selected for navbar and footer.
+___
 ## Databases

 There are 3 databases made from models.